ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 5.
 The treasurer shall be bonded custodian of all money belonging to the Association and shall deposit same in the Association’s account in a bank approved by the Board.
 He/she shall pay out of funds as authorized by the Board and shall make an annual report and such other reports as may be requested by the president or the Board.

-An audit of the cash receipts and disbursements will be completed biannually after the close of the fiscal years, as directed by the Board.
+Section 6.
+An audit of the cash receipts and disbursements will be completed annually after the close of the fiscal years.
+An audit and Return of Organization Exempt From Income Tax will be completed annually after the close of the fiscal year.

 Article VII-Meetings